Nuxoraa/nuxoraa/README.md

   <img src="https://cdn.pfps.gg/banners/6246-anime-manga.png" />
 </div>

-### 🟡 I'm currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
+### I am currently pursuing a Bachelor's degree in Computer Science, actively working on improving my programming skills, and exploring various areas of the IT industry.
 My academic and personal learning journey is focused on building a solid foundation in software development while actively exploring emerging technologies.
 I am particularly passionate about Artificial Intelligence and Machine Learning, and I aim to specialize in these fields as a long-term career path.

 <div align="center">
   <img src="https://komarev.com/ghpvc/?username=nuxoraa&label=PROFILE%20VIEWS&color=blue&style=flat-square" />